When Does Preconditioning Help or Hurt Generalization?: Neural Network Experiments

-\paragraph{Interpolating between Preconditioners.} We also validate our observations in Section~\ref{sec:risk} and \ref{sec:bias-variance} on the difference between the sample Fisher and population Fisher, and the potential benefit of interpolating between GD and NGD, in neural network experiments.
+\paragraph{Interpolating between Preconditioners.} We validate our observations in Section~\ref{sec:risk} and \ref{sec:bias-variance} on the difference between the sample Fisher and population Fisher, and the potential benefit of interpolating between GD and NGD, in neural network experiments.
 Figure~\ref{fig:interpolate_NN}(a) shows that as we decrease the number of unlabeled data in estimating the Fisher, which renders the preconditioner closer to the sample Fisher, the stationary risk becomes more akin to that of GD, especially in the large noise setting.
-This agrees with our remark on sample vs.~population Fisher in Section~\ref{sec:risk} and Appendix~\ref{sec:additional_result}.
+This agrees with our remark on sample vs.~population Fisher in Section~\ref{sec:risk} and Appendix~\ref{subsec:implicit_bias_appendix}.

-Figure~\ref{fig:interpolate_NN}(b)(c) confirms the finding in Section~\ref{subsec:interpolate} that interpolating preconditioners provides bias-variance tradeoff also holds in neural network settings.
-In particular, we interpret the left end to correspond to a bias-dominant regime (due to the same architecture of two-layer MLP for the student and teacher), and the right end to correspond to the variance-dominant regime (due to the added label noise).
-Observe that at a certain SNR, a preconditioner that interpolates between GD and NGD achieves lower stationary risk.
+Figure~\ref{fig:interpolate_NN}(b)(c) supports the bias-variance tradeoff discussed in Section~\ref{subsec:interpolate} in neural network settings.
+In particular, we interpret the left end of the figure to correspond to the bias-dominant regime (due to the same architecture of two-layer MLP for the student and teacher), and the right end to be the variance-dominant regime (due to the large label noise).
+Observe that at certain SNR, a preconditioner that interpolates (additively or geometrically) between GD and NGD can achieve lower stationary risk.

 }